zwizwa/uc_tools/doc/seq_lua.md

 function `s->(s,o)` operating on scalar values op type `s` and `o` and maps it to an infinite signal `Sig o`.

-For reasons that will become clear later on, we do not want to work in both `o` and `Sig o` domains: the scalar domain and the signal domain.
+As stated before we do not want to work in both the scalar domain `o` and the signal domain `Sig o`.
 We want to construct a signal that is recursively defined by only talking about signal types.

-E.g. given a function of type `Sig s -> (Sig s, Sig o)`, construct a signal of type `Sig o`.
-Does this even make sense?
+So let's build the operator that maps `(Sig s -> (Sig s, Sig o)` to `Sig o`.

-Drumroll... yes!

-If the two `Sig s` values are thought of as shifted versions of each other, the latter one being one time step later than the first one, all the individual `s` values in the signals "line up" with each other, all connected via the same `s->(s,o)` function.
+The operator connects the two `Sig s` types together while inserting a shift to make it implementable, the latter one being one time step later than the first one.
+This way all the individual `s` values in the shifted signals "line up" with each other, output connected to next input all connected via the same `s->(s,o)` function, threading the state through time.

 So essentially, the scalar update function can just be lifted into the signal domain, and then reduced by identifying the output and input